RamonReilman/website_biodock/README.md

 Before running the tools you must already have:
 - A .pdb file of the protein
 - A .mol2 file of the ligand
-- A ligand file without extensions that holds the filenames of all the ,mol2 ligand files
+- A ligand file without extensions that holds the filenames of all the .mol2 ligand files

-lepro modifies the .pdb file to create pro.pdb and provides the dock.in to use for ledock.

-ledock than takes the dock.in file and creates a .dok file.

-plip uses the pro.pdb and the .dok file converted to a .pdb file to create pictures.

-Use examples liberally, and show the expected output if you can.
-It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.
+Lepro takes a .pdb file and creates a simplified copy called pro.pdb in which things like hydrogen atoms, ligands, ions and cofactors are removed.\
+It also creates a dock.in file that looks like this:
+>Receptor\
+>pro.pdb\
+>\
+>RMSD\
+>1.0\
+>\
+>Binding pocket\
+>74.066 96.508\
+>93.153 124.53\
+>80.721 106.061\
+>\
+>Number of binding poses\
+>20\
+>\
+>Ligands list\
+>ligands\
+>\
+>END

+(in this example the ligands file under Ligands list is a file without extension that houses all of the .mol2 ligand files)\
+The dock.in is used to run ledock.
+Ledock uses the file references in the dock.in to effectively get all the data. ledock uses that data to dock the given ligands and it returns a .dok file with the specified number of binding poses sorted on score(a lower number is a higher score).\
+plip takes a .pdb file to create an image, in this case the .pdb file needs to have the protein and the appropriate ligands The best way to do this here is to take the appropriate ligands from the .dok file and put them in the pro.pdb.
+You can do this because this .dok file is just a .pdb made by ledock.

 ### voorbeeld commandline
-So to get pictures out of the pdb file you usually run:
+To get pictures out of the .pdb file you usually run:
 >$ lepro XXXXX.pdb
 >
 >$ ledock dock.in